davidearl/jcomma/README.md

-$spec->outputTo can be set to 'string' (unlike when used via the API), when it is converted to the output format but returned as a string rather than to stdout. $cl=TRUE is optional, and omits all headers
+$spec->outputTo can be set to 'string' (unlike when used via the API), when it is converted to the output format but returned as a string rather than emitted to stdout. $cl=TRUE ("command line") is optional, and omits all headers

 (#huseshell)
 ### In a shell command line